Great Apes

 Western Lowland Gorilla

 The Western Lowland Gorilla, is a magnificent and critically endangered primate species native to the rainforests of central Africa.
-These gentle giants are characterized by their powerful build, imposing presence, and distinctive black fur.
+They're characterized by their powerful build, imposing presence, and distinctive black fur.
 Western Lowland Gorillas are highly intelligent and social animals, living in close-knit family groups led by a dominant silverback male.
 Unfortunately, habitat loss, poaching, and disease pose significant threats to the survival of Western Lowland Gorillas in the wild.

-At the Little Rock Zoo, we are privileged to house a small troop of Western lowland gorillas, led by the distinguished silverback Kivu.
+At the Little Rock Zoo, we are privileged to house a small troop of Western lowland gorillas, led by silverback Kivu.
 Kivu joined our zoo family in 2016, arriving from the Santa Barbara Zoo at the age of 24.
 In 2018, Kivu became a father to a baby gorilla named Bukavu, with the mother named Sekani.
-Later, based on recommendations from the Western Lowland Gorilla Species Survival Plan, Sekani and Bukavu were transferred to the Fort Worth Zoo in 2022.
+In 2022, based on recommendations from the Western Lowland Gorilla Species Survival Plan, Sekani and Bukavu were transferred to the Fort Worth Zoo.

 Western Lowland Gorillas face significant conservation challenges due to habitat loss, poaching, and disease throughout their range in central Africa.
 Deforestation, mining, and agricultural expansion continue to destroy their natural habitats, making it increasingly difficult for gorilla populations to thrive.
 Additionally, gorillas are hunted for bushmeat and captured for the illegal pet trade, further threatening their survival.
 Conservation efforts aimed at protecting Western Lowland Gorillas include habitat preservation, anti-poaching patrols, community education, and the enforcement of wildlife protection laws.
 The Little Rock Zoo supports these conservation initiatives by raising awareness about gorilla conservation challenges and actively participating in programs that contribute to their protection and survival in the wild.
 Please join our efforts to secure a future for this species by donating to our conservation fund.